Rehab Centers Bishop, CA

 Inyo County Health And Human Services Substance Abuse

-Inyo County Health And Human Services Substance Abuse is a residential treatment facility in Bishop, California that is situated in the 93514 zip code.
-Inyo County Health And Human Services Substance Abuse offers inpatient detox, residential substance use treatment and inpatient treatment for dual diagnosis.
-It offers counseling for trauma victims, rational emotive behavioral therapy and relapse prevention.
+Inyo County Health And Human Services Substance Abuse is a residential treatment facility in Bishop, CA that is located in the 93514 zip code.
+Inyo County Health And Human Services Substance Abuse Accepts state health insurance.
+It includes intensive outpatient treatment program, outpatient services and outpatient detox services.

 Address: 162 Grove Street, Suite J, Bishop, CA 93514 in Inyo County